 Negligence is one of the biggest causes of water heater failure.
 It is important to prevent damage by keeping up on maintenance and checking to ensure that your RV’s water heater is functioning correctly.
-A properly burning water heater will create a roaring sound and produce a strong blue flame.
-If your water heater produces a weak yellow flame or no sound, then it’s time to show it some attention.
-Follow these simple steps for an RV water heater tune up, and get your RV prepped and ready to head back out for another active summer.
+There are two signs that a water heater is in good working condition: it has a flame with a blue hue (as opposed to a yellow hue), and it makes a rumbling noise (as opposed to no noise).
+If you find that your water heater isn't up to par, follow these simple steps for an RV water heater tune up, and get your RV prepped and ready to head back out for another active summer.

 -Wrench and socket extension (check your water heater owner’s manual to verify the correct size)

-- Remove the air shutter screw using your wrench, allowing the shutter tube to slide down and open up access to the inside of the burner tube.
+- Use your wrench to remove the air shutter screw.
+Slide down the air shutter to reveal access to the inside of the burner tube.

-- Slide the shutter tube back in position and reinstall the air shutter screw.
+- Replace the shutter tube and the air shutter screw.

 - To prevent the inside of your water tank from rusting, make sure to replace your anode rod when it has lost approximately 75% of its mass.

 - If your water heater develops a rotten egg smell, flush the tank with a bottle or two of household vinegar or hydrogen peroxide.